A north Scottsdale golf community centered around two championship courses with a lively village of restaurants and shops.

 The typical buyer drawn to Grayhawk is a move-up purchaser or executive relocation, often someone who has already owned in the Valley and knows exactly what they want in terms of location, privacy, and finish level.
 Empty nesters downsizing from larger custom homes also find the area appealing when they want to maintain a prestige address without the maintenance of a large estate.
 What seals the deal for most buyers is the proximity to Grayhawk Golf Club (Raptor and Talon courses) and AJ's Fine Foods, which add daily-life value that is difficult to replicate elsewhere.

-Frank Vazquez, whose Venture REI has closed transactions in Grayhawk and across Scottsdale's 10 neighborhoods, sees a pattern here that raw median numbers miss: the spread between original-condition homes and fully renovated properties in Grayhawk can exceed $300K on the same street.
-Smart buyers target the unrenovated side of that spread and invest in updates, capturing instant equity that the market readily recognizes at resale.
+A pattern Incyte Realty's experience across Scottsdale's 10 neighborhoods keeps surfacing, and one that raw median numbers miss: the spread between original-condition homes and fully renovated properties in areas like Grayhawk can be dramatic on the same street.
+Smart buyers target the unrenovated side of that spread and invest in updates, capturing equity that the market readily recognizes at resale.

-Market data sourced from ARMLS and analyzed by Venture REI, a Phoenix-area brokerage founded by Frank Vazquez.
+Market analysis prepared by Incyte Realty, a Phoenix-area brokerage founded by Frank Vazquez.
+Pricing figures come from published market data (see the update date on this page).
 Questions about Grayhawk?
-Frank Vazquez at Venture REI offer straightforward market guidance with no pressure or obligation.
+Incyte Realty offers straightforward market guidance with no pressure or obligation.